-Diarrhea, while inconvenient and annoying, diarrhea happens to everybody once in a while.
+Diarrhea, while inconvenient and annoying, happens to everybody once in a while.
 However, when diarrhea lasts for four weeks or more, it can be considered chronic, and properly addressing chronic diarrhea is essential for avoiding a potentially dangerous situation.

 What is Chronic Diarrhea and Why Does it Occur?